 As with any diversion safe, both design and location play an important part in successful concealment.
 The more regular a can diversion safe looks in its chosen location, the harder it is for anyone to suspect that the can serves an out-of-the ordinary purpose to protect your items.

 As a couple of examples: you would want to place a cola can diversion safe amongst and behind other like looking real cola cans and you would want to place an engine degreaser can in a garage behind other cans of products found in a garage or vehicle trunk.

 It is important to remember that a would be thief is not always an intruder.
 They can be someone that lives in, or is invited into your home or business.
 This makes it important not to share that you have a hidden place for your valuables.

-You can supplement the use of a in plain sight diversion safes by installing a dummy shoe box, or jewelry box in an area commonly searched by those inclined to steal from you.
+You can supplement the use of a in plain sight diversion safe by installing a dummy shoe box, or jewelry box in an area commonly searched by those inclined to steal from you.
 It is an effective way of complementing the use of hidden safe products.
 The shoe or Jewelry box can be left at a conspicuous place with items of no real value placed inside.
 For instance, you could go to a cheap jewelry store and buy some low quality and low value jewelry and place them inside.
 Then put the jewelry box on top of your dresser or the shoe box on a closet shelf, both of which are common places that a thief will look for valuables.